apuzzi/cambodia-crops/data-collection.rst

 * Palm crops (Coconut, Oil Palm, Other Palm including Banana and Date Palm)
 * Shrub Crops (Pepper, Other Shrubs)
 * Annual Crops (Cassava, Maize, Bean, Rice, Sugarcane, Vegetables)
-* Other (Settlement, Water body, Rubber, Forest cover, Grassland, Shrubland, Other)
+* Other (Settlement, Water body, Rubber, Forest cover, Grassland, Shrubland, Other) - you will not collect data for this class.

 We have three projects in CEO, one for Tbong Khmun, one for Kampong Cham, and one for Kampong Sveu.
-Each project has six 4 by 4 km plots.
+Each project has six 4 by 4 km plots that were further split into sixteen 1 by 1 km squares.
+This is to prevent losing data during the collection in CEO.

 Getting Started
 ---------------